WHAT IT IS, WHAT IT ISN'T, WHY YOU NEED A COACH, TIPS FOR HIRING ONE, AND HOW TO MEASURE IMPACT OF COACHING

 From what I’ve seen they typically don’t seek “partnering with clients in a thought-provoking and creative process that inspires them to maximise their personal and professional potential.”
 Rather, such coaches seek to provide answers based on a blueprint model with defined steps based on their own experience (and sometimes success) in their specialisation.

-As you can see from below, an illustration what they do really lies somewhere between mentoring and consulting, not coaching.
+As you can see from below, an illustration what they do lies somewhere between mentoring and consulting, not coaching.

 This may seem like a semantic difference, but each title (coach, mentor, consultant, etc.) are associated with very different expectations from a reasonably informed client.